niektemme/tensorflow-mnist-predict/README.md

 Of course TensorFlow has to be installed.
 The [TensorFlow website]( https://www.tensorflow.org/versions/master/get_started/index.html) has a good manual .

 ### Installing Python Image Library (PIL)
 The Python Image Library (PIL) is no longer available.
 Luckily there is a good fork, called Pillow.
-Installing is as easy as: sudo pip install Pillow
+Installing is as easy as: ''sudo pip install Pillow''

 Or look at the [Pillow documentation ](http://pillow.readthedocs.org) for other installation options,